Neurofeedback

 Understanding Addiction at the Brain Level

-These changes can persist even after substance use stops, contributing to relapse, anxiety, sleep problems, and mood instability.
+Even after substance use stops, these brain patterns may persist, contributing to relapse, anxiety, sleep problems, and mood instability.

-Neurofeedback works by helping the brain retrain these patterns, encouraging healthier and more balanced activity over time.
+Neurofeedback works by helping the brain retrain these patterns, supporting more stable, regulated, and balanced activity over time.

 How Neurofeedback Can Support Addiction Recovery